-In the United States, the Federal Reserve manages the money supply with the fed funds rate.
-This is a targeted rate the Fed sets for banks to charge each other to store their excess cash overnight, and it impacts all other interest rates.
-The Fed uses other monetary tools, such as the reserve requirement, which tells banks how much of their money they must have on reserve each night.
+In the United States, the Federal Reserve manages the money supply with the Federal funds rate.
+This is a targeted rate the Fed sets for banks to charge each other for overnight loans, and it impacts all other interest rates.
+The Fed uses other monetary tools, such as the excess reserves requirement, which tells banks how much of their money they must have on reserve each night.

-The Fed reduces inflation by raising the fed funds rate or decreasing the money supply.
+The Fed reduces inflation by raising the federal funds rate or decreasing the money supply.
 This is known as contractionary monetary policy.
 However, the Fed must be careful not to tip the economy into recession.
 To avoid recession, and the resultant unemployment, the Fed must lower the fed funds rate and increase the money supply.
 This is known as expansionary monetary policy.

 Milton Friedman Is the Father of Monetarism

 Milton also warned against increasing the money supply too fast, which would be counter-productive by creating inflation.
 But a gradual increase is necessary to prevent higher unemployment rates.